Nebelmischling/LumiaExpansionPacks/OtherChanges/LandoFeedback.md

 2. Request reasoning on, Maximum Effort, SRW <think>, deepseek formatting, Cot Zipbomb (Assistant)
 3. Chat History below CoT to restore OOC functionality (Prolix found a new way to fix it, skipSignaturemagic changes in search the channel)
 4. CoT Adherence CoT Zipbomb changes (Seen above) to enforce CoT Adherence.

-Works beautifully.

-## Helper Questionnaire

-Please let us know:
-1. Your model and your provider (Unless it's a reverse proxy, in which case just tell us if it is one and keep the name secret please).
-2. What Post Processing in the connection tab is set to.
-3. What your assistant section (the last one) under Lumia prompts looks like (which ones you have toggled on).
-4. Under chat completions (under the samplers), what request reasoning is set to and what the reasoning effort is set to, and what squash system messages is set to.
-5. Under the A up top (advanced formatting), what your reasoning formatting looks like, and what start reply with is set to.

----

 ---